-What is Safety Posture in Aviation SMS
+What Is Safety Posture in Aviation SMS

-Safety posture in SMS is largely about how you define acceptable level of safety.
+Safety posture in SMS is largely about how you define an acceptable level of safety.
 Different organizations will tolerate different levels of risk.
-Some aviation service providers will accept much risk, other service providers have almost no tolerance beyond minimal risk.
+Some aviation service providers will accept much risk, and other service providers have almost no tolerance beyond minimal risk.

 Because of this, your organization probably falls into one of the following categories:

 - Paranoid safety posture

 - Willing to delay or cancel mission at the slightest sign of threat (whether real or not)